manavhirani/can-combat/README.md

 # CAN Combat

+Code for the CANCombat paper

 Bridging the Gap Between CAN-Bus Attacks and Defenses

-Gaurav Sarraf, Manav Hirani, Shubhashri Chavan, and Jay Patel\
-Syracuse University

 Checkout Report.pdf for more details